casyks/casyks/README.md

 If you want me to design for you, you can reach me on my Discord server and let us talk over a cup of tea.
 That's all for now, but you can be sure I will continue.

-- My Dicord right now! 🌠
+- My Discord right now! 🌠

 [![Discord Presence](https://lanyard-profile-readme.vercel.app/api/458583603903856640)](https://discord.com/users/458583603903856640)